pvcraven/arcade_book/source/labs/chapter_01_first_program/chapter_01_first_program.rst

 .. image:: add_remote_1.png

 * Check the "Default remote" box.
-* Paste that address we copied from Bitbucket into the next field
+* Paste that address we copied from BitBucket into the next field
 * Hit "OK"

 .. image:: add_remote_2.png